jcoliz/AzLogs.Ingestion/README.md

 ## Register a Microsoft Entra app

 The very first step is to [Register an application with the Microsoft Identity Platform](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app?tabs=client-secret).
 This is helpful for running the sample locally.
-When running as an Azure Function, this app identity is not needed.
+When running in Azure, this app registration is not needed.
 Instead, the function app will use its [Managed Identity](https://learn.microsoft.com/en-us/azure/app-service/overview-managed-identity) to connect with the DCR.
 Be sure to also [Add a client secret](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app?tabs=client-secret#add-credentials) as described on the page above.

 Alternately, you can follow these steps using the Azure CLI: